SkoolNotes/Taproot/2020HIST201/KBUnitOneEssayPlanning.md

 This is an imporant distinction that must be made {becuaseeeeeee}

-it allows us to say things that threaten the state
+it allows us to say things that threaten the state lead to state making, effectively :)

+The nesscecity for the state leads to its creating.
+Ie. if the state gets hit, and its power is decreased, the cause of the hit can still be counted as an equivalent to